fletcherweld/InfinityBlade/README.md

 First you need to install the Xcode Command Line Tools if you have never done so.
 You only need to do this once on your computer.
 Copy and paste the following line into your terminal and hit return:
 ```
-sudo xcode-select --install
+xcode-select --install
 ```
 Download the Xcode Command Line Tools (not the whole app) when prompted.
+If it asks for a password it is the password you use for your computer.
 First step done!

 ### Homebrew